 You would think that with all this logging going on, timber workers and their communities would be prospering.
 But nothing could be further from the truth.
 That’s because since 2003 the big logging companies in BC, who used to be obligated by the provincial government to operate lumber mills within the province, are now no longer required to do so.

 Raw log exports from public and private forestlands in coastal BC have been going up – way up.
-Between 2000 and 2007, annual log exports to mills in other countries have risen by 75%!
+Between 2000 and 2007, annual log exports to mills in other countries have risen by 75 per cent!
 This increase amounted to 57,714 highway truckloads of logs, enough wood to keep two sizeable BC sawmills supplied for a whole year.

 It’s time to take action to ban the logging of wild forests and ban log exports, so logs from the tree plantations can be milled right here in BC.